 Team 1: Young Centre For The Performing Arts

 Guests requiring wheelchair accessible seats are not able to purchase seats online and are required to phone ahead to the box office.
-Occasionally this gets missed by person on the website, and they follow through the ticket purchase in seats that are not accessible
+Occasionally this gets missed by a person on the website, and they follow through the ticket purchase in seats that are not accessible.

 ● Mark location of accessible seats using icon